MineoGames/MineoGames.github.io/_posts/2020-07-06-QUICK_VULKAN_OPENGL_COMPARISON.md

 ---
 layout: post
-title: -[TECH]- QUEST - Vulkan VS OpenGL ES3.1 FIRST COMPARISON
+title: "[TECH] QUEST - Vulkan VS OpenGL ES3.1 FIRST COMPARISON"
 lang: en
 ref: quick_vulkan_opengl_comparison
 ---

-<i>Introducing a new kind of blog : the technical blog (with title prefix -[TECH]-).
+<i>Introducing a new kind of blog : the technical blog (with title prefix [TECH]).
 In these posts, we share technical studies or we detail some specific game development practises that we've used.</i>

 When developing for Oculus Quest, performance is the main issue.
 Since the Quest is an autonomous headset, we rely on its Snapdragon 835 chipset (Samsung Galaxy S8) to render a VR environment.
 The Quest supports two graphic API : OpenGL ES 3.1 and Vulkan.
 Which one is better ?
 Today we are making a first comparison between the two.